 Screening, Brief Intervention, and Referral to Treatment (SBIRT)

-Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based approach to screen patients for substance use disorders, provide a brief intervention and referral to service as necessary, and provide follow-up with the patient.
-It is a model for intervening at all stages of substance use disorders from identifying the needs of the patient to connecting them to treatment.
+Screening, Brief Intervention, and Referral to Treatment (SBIRT) is an evidence-based approach for intervening at all stages of substance use disorder (SUD), from identifying the needs of the patient to connecting them to treatment.
 SBIRT consists of three major components:

-- Screening: Healthcare providers use standardized, validated tools to assess patients for risky behaviors associated with substance use disorders
+- Screening: Healthcare providers use standardized, validated tools to assess patients for risky behaviors associated with SUD

-- Brief Intervention: Healthcare providers engage patients in a short conversation about hazardous substance use, offering advice and answering questions
+- Brief Intervention: Healthcare providers engage patients in a short conversation about harmful substance use, offering advice and answering questions

 - Referral to Treatment: Healthcare providers refer patients to treatment as necessary

-Benefits of SBIRT are that this model screens for all types of substance use disorders, can be used in a variety of healthcare settings, and is effective in early identification of substance use disorders, particularly alcohol use.
+SBIRT offers many benefits to providers.
+The model screens for multiple types of SUD, can be used in a variety of healthcare settings, and is effective in early identification of SUD, particularly alcohol use disorder.

-Examples of Screening, Brief Intervention, and Referral to Treatment
+Examples of Rural Screening, Brief Intervention, and Referral to Treatment

-- The Southwest Montana Community Health Center in Butte, Montana, has provided training in motivational interviewing for all staff and provides SBIRT and cognitive behavioral therapy as part of its substance use disorders screening and treatment program.
+- The Southwest Montana Community Health Center in Butte, Montana provides SBIRT and cognitive behavioral therapy as part of its SUD screening and treatment program.